 The Confederation Africaine de Football (CAF) took the major first step in expelling FASA in 1960.
-Also in that year FIFA introduced the “Rome resolution”, banning racial, religious or political discrimination.
+Later that year CAF introduced the “Rome resolution” at the December FIFA Congress and it was passed.
+The resolution banned racial, religious or political discrimination.
 FASA was given one year to conform.
-This it failed to do and so was suspended.
+This it failed to do and so was suspended in 1961.

-This started a twenty eight year exclusion of South Africa, 1964 to 1992, from all international football.
-This was only terminated when the South African Football Association (SAFA) became multi-racial.
+This started a twenty eight year exclusion, 1964 to 1992, of South Africa from all international football.
+This was only lifted when the South African Football Association (SAFA) became multi-racial.

 During that twenty eight year period “suspension” was replaced by “expulsion” in 1976 when Jorge Havelange, took over as Chairman, on the understanding that FIFA could readmit SA “as soon as racial discrimination has ceased to exist in their club matches”